 • Physical activity, movement, behaviour and the living environment are closely intertwined.
 Adequate physical activity and the fostering of motor skills throughout life form an essential foundation for healthy aging.
 Everyday environments (i.e. play areas, workplaces, homes, green spaces, neighborhoods) play a crucial role in this process—they can either act as barriers or facilitators to being physically active.
 How do people adapt their actions to the environment across the timescales of performance, learning and aging?
 How do people perceive and act upon the possibilities for acting in their living environment?
 To answer these questions, we conduct field research in real-world settings, investigating -among other things-, the benefits of green exercise for elderly, which jumping stone configurations are most attractive, how the layout of a living environment affects the daily lives of citizens.

-• Our neuromechanical approach combines neurophysiology, including neural control of movement and physics, specifically biomechanics, to study adaptations during physiological aging and age-related disease.
-In addition, we use concepts and tools from dynamical systems theory to examine movement patterns (gait) and movement variability.
-From healthy aging to pathological conditions (e.g. osteoarthritis, sarcopenia), from upper limb movements to altered gait and physical activity.
-Our approaches help us understand changes in the neuromusculoskeletal system underlying altered movement patterns, strength, and performance.
+• Our neuromechanical approach combines neurophysiology and biomechanics to study physiological aging and age-related disease.
+Concepts and tools from dynamical systems theory are applied to examine the stability and adaptability of movement patterns, particularly gait.
+Our research spans from healthy aging, to pathological conditions (e.g., osteoarthritis, sarcopenia), and from upper limb movements to altered gait and physical activity.
+These approaches help us understand changes in the neuromusculoskeletal system that underlie altered movement patterns, strength, and performance.
 This new knowledge serves as evidence for novel treatments that improve people's quality of life or help manage pathological conditions.
 Supporting technology includes gaming, virtual reality, and wearable devices for monitoring, diagnosis, and intervention.

 Example projects: